-Richland County, OH – Richland County remained at Risk Level 3/Red for the fourth week in the Ohio Public Health Advisory System (OPHAS) for COVID-19.
-This is the fifth time Richland County has been flagged as a Red county, July 16, 2020 being the first time. (*see timeline below).
+Richland County remained at Risk Level 3/Red for the eighth straight week in the Ohio Public Health Advisory System (OPHAS) for COVID-19.
+Richland County has been at Risk Level 3 since October 1.
+Risk Level 3 indicates very high exposure and spread of coronavirus.

-This week’s Level 3/Red rating comes with a High Incident label.
-Despite meeting only two of the indicators in the OPHAS system, Richland County has a high 130.41 cases per 100,000 population.
+This week’s Level 3/Red rating also remains with a High Incident label for the fifth straight week.
+Richland County had 529.9 cases per 100,000 population with 642 new cases over the past two weeks.
+In addition, Richland County met the indicators for New Cases, Non-Congregate Cases, Outpatients Visits, and Emergency Department Visits.
 Richland County will remain at the Red indicator of very high exposure and spread of COVID-19 until the Cases per Capita drops below 100.
-The other indicator met was Cases in Non-Congregate settings.
 Richland County residents are encouraged to limit activities as much as possible and to follow all current health orders.

 Richland County residents should follow the recommended guidelines for Risk Level 3 to reduce the spread of COVID-19: